sfacista/snpSniffer/README.md

 4) Compare the genotypes for samples of interest(after 2 or more vcf's are added), examine the snpSniffer output and infer if any mixups occurred:
     `java -jar ~/local/bin/snpSniffer.jar -check sample1 /lustre/vyellapa/database.ini`

-Note: Users need to reference the correct directory when attempting to run snpSnifferV5.jar .
-Your version of snpSnifferV5.jar may reside in a different directory than the example above.
+Note: Users need to reference the correct directory when attempting to run snpSniffer.jar .
+Your version of snpSniffer.jar may reside in a different directory than the example above.

 ## Example output